Assessing patients with low vision

 - binocular and accommodative status, where appropriate, for example in phakic children with low vision.

-- pass on relevant information to the low vision team or other appropriate parties, with an explanation of the results.
+- You should pass on relevant information to the low vision team or other appropriate parties, with an explanation of the results.

 See section on Consent.